Mechanical Engineering, Bachelor of Engineering

 Study mode: Full-time studies

 Study place: Microkatu campus, Kuopio, Finland

-Annual intake: 30
+Annual intake: 45

-The degree programme qualifies engineers to work in high technology companies leading and managing international technology projects.
-The duties of a ME graduate fall within the fields of mechanical engineering and business management.
-For example, sales engineering, supply chain management, project management, business operations and other industrial related activities.
+The degree programme qualifies engineers to work in high technology companies working on international technology projects.
+The duties of a mechanical engineering graduate fall within the fields of mechanical engineering and control system.
+Engineer’s responsibilities may include planning, machine design, product development, production development, manufacturing, procurement, resource planning, system development, supply chain management, management, service chain management, maintenance and other industrial-related activities.

-In addition to acquiring industrial engineering know-how, an important part of the programme focuses on developing an international competence, learning how to operate effectively in a variety of interpersonal networks, and cultivating communication, social, teamwork, and problem-solving skills.
+In addition, to acquiring industrial engineering know-how, an important part of the programme focuses on developing an international competence, learning how to operate effectively in a variety of interpersonal networks, and cultivating communication, social, teamwork, and problem-solving skills.
 The goal is to educate high-quality team players instead of individual autonomous workers.